matejlou/tetrapal/README.md

 int tetrapal_number_of_dimensions(const Tetrapal* tetrapal);
 ```

 Returns the number of dimensions spanned by the triangulation.
-This can range anywhere from 0 to 3.
+Valid dimensions range from 0 to 3.
 A value of -1 indicates a null triangulation.

 ### Element Size